4 Market Segmentation Approaches to Shape Your Marketing Strategies

 Psychographic segmentation is the main driving factor in the lives of people.
 Psychographic segmentation determines where a person buys a home, the career path he/she chooses, and a person’s buying decisions.

 When considering the personality of your customers in a segment, you need to visualize at customers.
 Let me try to break this down.
-Do you use friend chicken to target school-going children, mothers, or young boys who love playing soccer?
+Do you use fried chicken to target school-going children, mothers, or young boys who love playing soccer?
 The primary personality of your customers helps frame the products that you would want to sell to your customers.

 Consumers have different lifestyle patterns that reflect many things, including their stage in life.
 The needs and wants of a consumer depend on their lifestyle patterns.
 If you segment your customers by lifestyle, you will consider their stage in life and the products that are most attractive to them at that stage.